Freedom of Information

 FOI Internal review requests will be acknowledged and responded to within 20 working days from the day after the request for internal review is received.

-Environmental Regulation Information (EIR) requests for internal review will be acknowledged and responded to within 40 working days or sooner, where possible.
+EIR requests for internal review will be acknowledged and responded to within 40 working days or sooner, where possible.

-If, after this, you are still not satisfied, you can apply to the Information Commissioner for an independent review:
+If, after this, you are still not satisfied, you can apply to the Information Commissioner for an independent review.

 Other complaints